-It is also worth pointing out that the extension of functions of bounded variation in $\rn$ with respect to Lebesgue measure to functions of bounded variation in $\rn$ with an arbitrary measure (even those absolutely continuous with respect to Lebesgue measure) is not entirely trivial.
+It is also worth pointing out that the extension of functions of bounded variation in $\rn$ with respect to the Lebesgue measure to functions of bounded variation in $\rn$ with respect to an arbitrary measure (even those absolutely continuous with respect to the Lebesgue measure) is not entirely trivial.
 This has been previously done in, for example, \cite{MR1864805} and \cite{MR2005202} via different approaches (which led to non-equivalent definitions of weighted total variation).

 Let $\Lc(\rn)$ be the set of all upper semi-continuous log-concave functions $f:\rn \rightarrow [0,\infty)$.
 The limit \eqref{eq 93} leads to two Borel measures---one on $\rn$ and one on $\sn$.

 \begin{definition} Let $f=e^{-\phi}\in \Lc(\rn)$ with nonzero finite $\L^1$ norm.
 The Euclidean $q$-th dual curvature measure of $f$, denoted by $\widetilde{C}^{e}_{q}(f;\cdot)$, is a Borel measure on $\rn$ given by